FreddyZeng/bluekai-ios-sdk/README.md

 ### Add Dependencies

 Add `AdSupport.framework`, `SystemConfiguration.framework` to your
 project.
 To do so, please follow these steps.
+Notice `AdSupport.framework` is only required if you need to support Apple IDFA.

 + Go to your project properties